Paperback pioneer Betty Ballantine dead at 99

-NEW YORK — Betty Ballantine, the younger half of a groundbreaking husband-and-wife publishing team which helped invent the modern paperback and vastly expand the market for science fiction and other genres through such blockbusters as “The Hobbit” and “Fahrenheit 451,” has died.
+NEW YORK — Betty Ballantine, half of a groundbreaking husband-and-wife publishing team that helped invent the modern paperback and vastly expand the market for science fiction and other genres through such blockbusters as “The Hobbit” and “Fahrenheit 451,” has died.

 Ballantine died Tuesday at her home in Bearsville, New York, granddaughter Katharyn Ballantine told The Associated Press.
 She was 99 and had been in declining health.

 Ballantine was just 20 and attending school in England, in 1939, when she met and married 23-year-old Ian Ballantine, an American at the London School of Economics.
-Using a $500 wedding gift from Betty’s father, the Ballantines started out as importers of Penguin paperbacks from England and founded two enduring imprints: Bantam Books and Ballantine Books.
+Using a $500 wedding gift from Betty’s father, the Ballantines started out as importers of Penguin paperbacks from England and founded two enduring imprints: Bantam Books and Ballantine Books, both now part of Penguin Random House.

+“We mourn the passing of Betty Ballantine, who with her husband Ian was a trailblazing contributor to the growth and development of book publishing and to the careers of countless authors and editors,” Random House President and Publisher Gina Centrello said in a statement.

 Paperbacks had existed in the U.S. since colonial times, but in the 1930s were limited mostly to poorly made “pulp” novels.
 The Ballantines took advantage of new technology in production and distribution and of a clause in copyright law discovered by Ian that waived fees on books from Britain, where quality paperbacks were much easier to find.
 Ian Ballantine vowed to “change the reading habits of America.”

 Charging as little as a quarter, they published everything from reprints of Mark Twain novels to paperbacks of contemporary best-sellers.
 They helped established the paperback market for science fiction, Westerns and other genres, releasing original works and reprints by J.R.R.
 Tolkien, Arthur C. Clarke and H.P.
 Lovecraft, among others.
-They made their books available in drugstores, railroad stations and other non-traditional outlets.
+Along with such contemporaries as Pocket Books, which launched its own line in 1939, they made their publications widely available — whether in drugstores, railroad stations or other non-traditional outlets.
 They issued some paperbacks simultaneously with the hardcover, instead of waiting several months or longer.

 “The whole science fiction fraternity got behind the book; this was their meat and drink,” Betty Ballantine recalled, according to Al Silverman’s “The Time of Their Lives,” a publishing history which came out in 2008.

-The Ballantines sold their company in the late 1960s, and Ballantine and Bantam are now part of Penguin Random House, where both Ballantines ending up working.
+The Ballantines sold their company in the late 1960s, and ended up working at what is now Penguin Random House.
 Betty Ballantine’s projects included editing Shirley MacLaine’s bestselling “Out On a Limb” and writing a fantasy novel, “The Secret Oceans,” published in 1994.
 The Ballantines received numerous honorary awards and were voted into the Science Fiction Hall of Fame in 2008.

 “We really, truly wanted and did publish books that mattered,” Ballantine told the science fiction-fantasy magazine Locus in 2002.
 “And science fiction matters, because it’s of the mind, it predicts, it thinks, it says, ‘Look at what’s happening here.
 If that’s what’s happening here and now, what’s it going to look like 10 years from now, 50 years from now, or 2,000 years from now?’
 It’s a form of magic.
 Not abracadabra or wizardry.
 It is the minds of humankind that make this magic.”